autonomy-and-verification-uol/ROSMonitoring/README.md

 Going back to the 'dev_ws' folder, if we look into the 'src/monitor/monitor/' folder, we will find a new generated Python script called 'monitor_0.py'.
 This file contains the code for the monitor.
 Inside 'py_pubsub' we can also find now a new launch file called 'run_instrumented.launch'.

 Now, if we want to run our ROS nodes with the new monitor together.
 Since we are adding a new ROS package (the monitor package), we need also to re-run the colcon build command.
+Before we do this, we need to delete the build, install and log folders because we have just copied a C++ package and that might conflict with paths.

 Now we have everything we need to run the system along with the monitor.